 Is the Basic Daily Fee tax deductible?

-Some costs of residential aged care may be eligible as medical expenses for tax purposes — check with your tax adviser or the ATO for up-to-date information.
+Most of the times - NO. But some costs of residential aged care may be eligible as medical expenses for tax purposes — check with your tax adviser or the ATO for up-to-date information.

 Do couples both pay the Basic Daily Fee?